Local September Events - RUG and PoT

 Summer Services Special

-Posted by Kim May on July 21, 2010 under DB2 Connect, DB2 for Linux Unix Windows, DB2 for VSE&VM, DB2 for i, DB2 for z/OS, IBM DB2 Services, InfoSphere, Optim, Q-Replication, SQL Tuning.
+Posted by Frank Fillmore on July 21, 2010 under DB2 Connect, DB2 for i, DB2 for Linux Unix Windows, DB2 for VSE&VM, DB2 for z/OS, IBM DB2 Services, InfoSphere, Optim, Q-Replication, SQL Tuning.
 Tags: , , , , , , , , , , , .

 As much as I dislike the relentless repetition that’s part of the nature of the world of blogs and twitter and listserves and email blasts, here I go with a shameless pitch for a TFG special services offering I emailed to several DB2 users earlier today.
 I am doing this because, at the end of the day, the rate disparity in today’s DB2 services market baffles me.
 Are the ridiculously high rates being charged eroding product adoption?
 I am afraid so, which is why we are offering a summer services special.